cjxe/blog/_posts/how-to-steal-my-heart-and-approval-a-code-reviewers-dream/2023-10-14-how-to-steal-my-heart-and-approval-a-code-reviewers-dream.md

 ---
-title: Why and how to review code change
+title: "How to steal my heart (and approval): A code reviewer's dream"
 date: 2023-10-14 08:38:03 +00:00
-modified: 2023-10-13 08:38:02 +00:00
+modified: 2023-10-16 08:20:02 +00:00
 tags: [tech]
-description: Why and how to review code change
+description: What, why and how to review changed code
 toc: true
 ---
 Before diving into the topic of code reviews, I will be very presumptuous and make a ridiculous assumption: **we need to live**.
 If you disagree and/or are depressed, please continue reading not because I will cure your depression, but because I list some ideas that *might* motivate you and your team to do some code reviews.